section-engineering-education/engineering-education/content/articles/how_cart_algorithms_are_substantial_in_speech_emotion_recognition/index.md

 There is a wide range of speech signal parameters that emotional characteristics reflect.
 The extractable features can be categorized in various main aspects.
 They include pitch, energy, formant, modulation spectral features, and linear prediction coefficients.
 The selection is made from the features selected to reduce the elements that characterize the database.
 The chosen ones are a subset of more relevant features from the extracted ones based on the relevance evaluation criterion.

 The various emotional recognition extracts critical emotional features from speech.
-Pitch is one of the essential features of the sounds frequency.
+Pitch is one of the essential features of the sound frequency.
 The features also include standard deviation, energy intensity, and shimmer.
 Others include zero-crossing rate, short-time energy autocorrelation, and [MFCC](/https://musicinformationretrieval.com/mfcc.html/
 ) (Mel frequency cepstral coefficient).
 Other features include spectral roll-off, spectral flux, noise to harmonic ratio, harmonics to noise ratio, and jitter.

 #### Training